-- (1) agrees the Greater Norwich Five Year Infrastructure Investment Plan 2021-2026, included in Appendix A. - (2) approves the allocation of CIL to 4 specified projects, these projects will form the 2021/22 Annual Growth Programme (AGP); the allocation of £2m to support the Education Capital Programme within Greater Norwich; and, the allocation of an additional £341,000 to projects GP46 and GP53 that were initially allocated funding within the 2018/19 AGP.
+- 1. Agree the Greater Norwich Joint Five-Year Infrastructure Investment Plan 2021-2026, included in appendix A; and - 2.
+Approve the allocation of CIL to four specified projects, these projects will form the 2021/22 Annual Growth Programme (AGP); the allocation of £2m to support the Education Capital Programme within Greater Norwich; and the allocation of an additional £341,000 to projects GP46 and GP53 that were initially allocated funding within the 2018/19 AGP.